afzalxo/ANB-DatasetCollection/README.md

 ## Dataset Collection Pipelines for Surrogates

-This subdirectory contains files for the dataset collection which was utilized to train the surrogates.
+This subdirectory contains files for the dataset collection pipelines which were utilized to train the surrogates, and for the ablation studies.
 The dataset includes architectures randomly sampled from the MnasNet search space, their accuracies, and their device-specific performance metrics such as throughput on all devices, and latency on the FPGA devices.
-For details on the search-space utilized in this benchmark, please see Appendix.
+For details on the search-spaces utilized in this benchmark, please see Appendix.
 B of the paper.
 The architectures in the dataset are sampled randomly from the search space.
 We collected this dataset for roughly 5.2k architectures.

 * Accuracy Collection on ImageNet (Proxified)
 * Throughput/Latency Collection